rp246c6/AWS-50-Day-Task/31_Day31/README.md

-Configuring a Private RDS Instance for Application Development -- why to configure private RDS Instance for application Developement isolates the database from the public internet, enhancing security by preventing unauthorized access.
+Configuring a Private RDS Instance for Application Development -- why to configure private RDS Instance for application Developement.
+It isolates the database from the public internet, enhancing security by preventing unauthorized access.

 Checklist for Implementation:
 1) Set Variables